 - After 7 miles turn left on the A851 which will be signposted Armadale and Ardvasar, soon after which there is a large digital sign giving the time of the next ferry to Mallaig

-- Carry on the A851 passing Kinloch Lodge on the left, Isle Ornsay on the right, through the townships of Toravaig, Saasaig, Ferrindonald and Kilmore
+- Carry on the A851 passing Kinloch Lodge on the left, Isle Ornsay on the left, through the townships of Toravaig, (the Torabhaig Distillery is on the left) Saasaig, Ferrindonald and Kilmore

-- After about 12 miles you will pass Sabhal Mor Ostaig on the left which is Scotland's Gaelic College, followed soon the entrance to Clan Donald Skye on the right
+- After about 12 miles you will pass Sabhal Mor Ostaig on the left which is Scotland's Gaelic College, followed soon the entrance to Armadale Castle and Gardens on the right

-- 200m further on is the Skye Ferry Filling Station and Post Office, and just thereafter is a right turn towards Ardvasar and Aird.
+- 200m further on is Armadale Stores and Post Office, and just thereafter is a right turn towards Ardvasar and Aird.
 Turning left will take you to the Armadale Pier Ferry Terminal

 - Once past the Forest there are some spectacular views of the Sound of Sleat, Arisaig and Ardnamurchan, and after 3 miles there is a red phone box on the left.
 You are now in Aird

 - Carry on for another 250m and the Bungalow is on the right set in its own grounds.
 It has a sign on the fence adjacent to the gate.
-Welcome to 'the Bungalow at Aird'
+'The Bungalow at Aird'